ThreadedStream/JVM-internals/README.md

 ### Loading
-Before diving into structure of a class loader, it makes sense to define what class loader is itself.
+Before diving into structure of a class loader, it makes sense to define what class loader does.
 Basically, the name readily produces a valid definition, that is a class loader is responsible for loading classes at runtime.
 Thanks to class loader, JVM does not have to bother about underlying complexity of a file system on the host machine.
-The loading stage's comprised of 3 divisions, namely a Bootstrap Class Loader, Extension Class Loader, and finally an Application Class Loader. <br>
 The process of finding classes is based upon a delegation concept.
 It means that a child class will delegate searching to a parent class prior to doing it on its own. <br>